Skip to main content

 Who may qualify: Rules vary.
 Some rides may be open to older adults in a service area.
 Other rides may be limited to medical appointments, people with disabilities, or people who cannot drive.

 Where to apply: Start with your senior center or county provider.
-The ADRC can help if you do not know who runs rides in your county.
+ADRC can help if you do not know who runs rides in your county.
+Our senior transportation guide explains other ride paths to ask about.

 Reality check: Do not wait until the morning of an appointment.
-Rural rides may need several days of notice, and winter weather may delay service.
+Rural rides may need several days of notice, and winter weather can delay service.

 Supportive services and home help